b264/unique/README.md

 ## Cleanup

 `Unique.reset!` will clear previous objects and allow them to be used.
-This is useful in your test suites `before` blocks.
+This is useful in your test suite's `before` blocks.

 ### Example